hennevogel/opensuse-github/OWNERS.md

 - org
 - team

-### Loosing openSUSE Membership
+### Losing openSUSE Membership

-If you loose your openSUSE Membership you loose your organization owner status.
+If you lose your openSUSE Membership you lose your organization owner status.

 ## Current Owners